-In 2017 we registered an income tax expense of \$143 million and in 2016 we registered an income tax expense of \$31 million.
+In 2019, we registered an income tax expense of \$156 million, while we registered an income tax expense of \$96 million in 2018 and \$143 million in 2017.
 These amounts reflect the actual taxes calculated on our income before income taxes in each of our jurisdictions and tax benefits, net of valuation allowances, associated with our estimates of the net operating loss recoverability in certain jurisdictions, one-time tax benefits related to previous year positions and our best estimate on additional tax charges related to potential uncertain tax positions and claims.